smithjd/sql-pet/docs/10-environment_diagram.md

 > `docker version`

+To see what images (if any) are stored locally and available for running in Docker, enter this on your RStudio terminal or local CLI:

+> `docker image ls`

-There are many Docker command line cheat sheets; [this one](https://dockercheatsheet.painlessdocker.com/) is recommended.
+There are many Docker command-line cheat sheets; [this one](https://dockercheatsheet.painlessdocker.com/) is recommended.

 ### In Docker: Linux